flxzt/rnote/README.md

     <a href="https://liberapay.com/flxzt/donate">
         <img alt="Donate using Liberapay" src="https://raw.githubusercontent.com/flxzt/rnote/main/misc/assets/liberapay-donate-button.svg" width="60" height="20">
     </a>

+ <sup><b>Rust ੶ GTK4</b></sup>
 </div>

-# Rnote

-> Sketch and take handwritten notes.

-Rnote is an open-source vector-based drawing app for sketching, handwritten notes and to annotate documents and pictures.
+**Rnote** is an open-source vector-based drawing app for sketching, handwritten notes and to annotate documents and pictures.
 Targeted at students, teachers and those who own a drawing tablet, it provides features like PDF and picture import and export, an infinite canvas and an adaptive UI for big and small screens.

-Written in Rust and GTK4.

 **Features**